iame-uni-bonn/course_jb_template/README.md

 ### Build Project

-To build the project, type
+To build the project, execute

 ```console
 $ pytask